 - Add the ingredients in any order, just don't add the matcha first.

 - It's best when fresh, so I wouldn't batch make it.
-Saving some for the next day is okay but you'll have to re-shake it a little.
+Saving some for the next day is okay but you'll have to re-shake it.